22388o/awesome-taproot-assets/README.md

 Versions post v0.3.0-alpha are compatible with initial version, allowing non breaking consensus or lose assets on mainnet/testnet.

 Lightning Labs team is working for make Taproot Assets over Lightning Network after release Taproot Channels in 2023.
 Beyond work in smart contracts how happen on RGB.
-In the last version, now people need run Universe to see assets
+In the last version (0.3.3-alpha), now people need run Universe to see assets how described "Most notably, the process of sending+receiving proof files when sending+receiving assets is now more robust.
+In addition, the resource requirements for running a public Universe server have been reduced."

 ## Lightning Labs Resources